Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use: context stale, task done, or clearing sensitive data.
-Also suggests alternatives by naming remember and recall.
+Explicitly states when to use: 'when context is stale, the task is done, or you want to clear sensitive data'.
+Also suggests pairing with 'remember and recall', providing clear context for usage vs alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.